 - Long wait times: Track your abandonment rate and average handle time to keep an eye on this issue.

 Step #6: Audit Tools and Software

 Every call center leader should conduct market and competitor research.
 Why?
 It helps you become aware of the latest call center technology.
-Leaving your tech stack unexamined only hurts your customer satisfaction and agent engagement.
+Leaving your tech stack and your telco services unexamined only hurts your customer satisfaction and agent engagement.

 Make sure you include a tech audit in your development plan.
 Ensure your tech stack meets your budget restraints, satisfies your employees, and brings you the insights and analytics you need to inform your strategy.